ehsanmqn/shinobi-python/README.md

-# Python package for shiobi CCTV
+# Python package for shinobi CCTV
 _A Python package acting as library for the [Shinobi](https://gitlab.com/Shinobi-Systems/Shinobi) (an open-source video management solution) API._